joshukraine/ofreport.com/content/articles/2013-01-11-love-story-part-7.md

 ---
 title: "Our Love Story, Part 7: “I love you!”"
 date: "2013-01-11 10:00:43"
+author: "Joshua Steele"
+preview: >
+  It wasn’t long before I knew I needed to get State-side.
+Only a couple of weeks after completing a transition back to Ukraine from Thailand, I flew home to Texas where Kelsie was waiting for me.
+Her parents had moved up to Calgary, Canada due to a work assignment from Danny’s employer, but Kelsie stayed behind so we could meet and begin to spend time together in person.
 tags:
 - love story
-author: ["Joshua Steele", "joshukraine", "@tw"]
-desc: "It wasn’t long before I knew I needed to get State-side.
-Only a couple of weeks after completing a transition back to Ukraine from Thailand, I flew home to Texas where Kelsie was waiting for me."

 ---

 It wasn’t long before I knew I needed to get State-side.
 Only a couple of weeks after completing a transition back to Ukraine from Thailand, I flew home to Texas where Kelsie was waiting for me.
 Her parents had moved up to Calgary, Canada due to a work assignment from Danny’s employer, but Kelsie stayed behind so we could meet and begin to spend time together in person.